estrewn/documentation/README.md

 11) connect the SecureCRT session
 12) renew the certificate if necessary (sudo /usr/local/bin/certbot-auto renew --standalone --debug)
 13) cd server
-14) change the server.socket_host parameter to the private IP address of the ec2 machine
+14) in root.py, set the server.socket_host parameter to the private IP address of the ec2 machine
 15) bash run_server.sh